s-coggins/fpga-projects/README.md

 To control the speed of a DC motor using pushbuttons to increase/decrease the speed in 15% increments (0-90%) and display its current speed via the 7-segment displays.

 **IMPLEMENTATION**:
 This project implemented a **Finite State Machine (FSM)** on an FPGA to control the speed of a DC motor using **Pulse Width Modulation (PWM)** and **Frequency Divider (FD)** modules.

--**FSM**:
-  -Frequency Division was used to slow the clock from 50 MHz down to 1 Hz so inputs register at 1 second intervals
+ -Frequency Division was used to obtain two clocks, a 1 Hz clock to update the FSM every 1s, and a 100 kHz clock for the PWM
  -A total of 7 states were used to cover speeds 0-90%, with s0 = 0% and s6 = 90% speed
  -Moore FSM was used to ensure stable motor speed and digit transitions (Mealy speed wasn't necessary)

 Note: I have also completed the same project in schematic capture using one-hot encoding of its Moore state diagram, but files were not included in the github (not very relevant).